p32929/EasiestdbFlutter/README.md

 1. fork the repo
 2. create a new branch by your `github username`
 3. add the code
+4. commit + push
-4. make a pull request
+5. make a pull request
 You're welcome...

 ## License